-Our annual and special meeting of shareholders (the "Meeting") is scheduled to be held on Tuesday, May 30, 2023 at 3:00 p.m.
+Our annual and special meeting of shareholders (the "Meeting") is scheduled to be held on Thursday, May 9, 2024 at 10:00 a.m.
 MDT.
-The Meeting is scheduled to be held in an in-person and virtual format, with the in-person format to be held at DIRTT's offices, 7303-30th Street SE, Calgary, Alberta and the virtual format to be conducted via live audio webcast online at meetnow.global/M9HQQ4X.
+The Meeting is scheduled to be held in a virtual-only format via live audio webcast online at meetnow.global/MSRJWGU.